 Jennifer Sheehy-Skeffington

-Jennifer studies the political psychology of power, inequality, and conflict.
-As a Fellow at the Harvard Kennedy School Multidisciplinary Program in Inequality and Social Policy, she is applying interdisciplinary experimental methods to the study of decision-making and self regulation in times of scarcity, low status, and inequality.
-Jennifer has also conducted research on the intersection of power and intergroup relations, showing how power and powerlessness are experienced vicariously through shared group membership.
+Jennifer is a fifth year graduate student in the Lab, whose dissertation focuses on the social cognitive mechanisms underpinning our sensitivity to power, status, and group membership.
+She is currently applying psychological theory and experimental methods to the study of decision-making and self regulation in times of scarcity, low status, and inequality.
+Jennifer has also conducted research on the intersection of power and intergroup relations, showing how power and powerlessness are experienced vicariously through shared group membership

 In 2010-11, Jennifer was a Lab Fellow at the Edmond J. Safra Center for Ethics, where she led a project on why ingroup peers punish those who blow the whistle on acts of corruption.

-Jennifer graduated with a BA in Psychology and Philosophy from Trinity College Dublin and an MSc in Social Psychology from the London School of Economics and Political Science, after which she worked for two and a half years with the UK Ministry of Defence, finishing in the post of Senior Strategic Analyst.
+Jennifer graduated with a BA in Psychology and Philosophy from Trinity College Dublin and an MSc in Social Psychology from the London School of Economics and Political Science.
+Before commencing at Harvard, Jennifer applied social psychology to the analysis of conflict and terrorism with the UK Ministry of Defence, finishing in the post of Senior Strategic Analyst.